-The investment objective of the Scheme is to seek long term capital growth through investments in equity and equity related securities of predominantly large cap and mid cap stocks .
+The investment objective of the scheme is to seek to generate long-term capital appreciation by investing in a portfolio of equity and equity related securities across large cap, mid cap and small cap stocks.

-However, there is no assurance that the investment objective of the Scheme will be achieved.
+However, there can be no assurance that the investment objective of the scheme will be achieved.
 The Scheme does not guarantee/ indicate any returns.

-- Investment pattern: Please refer to section 'Asset Allocation' under Section I, Part II A. - iii.
-Terms of Issue: - Liquidity provisions such as listing, repurchase, redemption.
-Refer Section I, Part I highlights / summary of the Scheme - Aggregate maximum fees and expenses charged to the Scheme.
-Refer Section I, Part III, Point no. C- Annual Scheme recurring Expenses - The Scheme does not provide any safety net or guarantee
+• Investment pattern: Please refer to section 'Asset Allocation' under Section I Part II.
+C iii.
+Terms of Issue:

+- Liquidity provisions such as listing, repurchase, redemption.
+Refer Section I, Part I highlights / summary of the Scheme - Aggregate fees and expenses charged to the Scheme.
+Refer Section I, Part III, Point no. C- Annual Scheme recurring Expenses - The Scheme does not provide any safety net or guarantee).